Code-Institute-Submissions/ms1-the_rolls/README.md

 - Header

     - The header sits to the top of each page.
+    - The header is a sticky header that remains in place at the top of the screen when the user scrolls down to allow easy navigation no matter where the user is on the site.
     - The company logo will sit to the left of the header on all devices.
     - The site navigation links sit horizontally to the right on all devices except smartphones.
     - The navigation links are underlined from the center when hovered over.
 Implemented using [hover.css](https://ianlunn.github.io/Hover/).
 This improves the UX.